Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 mixed
 other

-Treatment
+Management
-To date, clinical trials haven’t explored the treatments for psychogenic itching.
-However, experts suggest that certain medications might be useful for relieving psychogenic itch, depending on the symptoms.
+To date, clinical trials haven’t explored all the approaches for psychogenic itching.
+However, experts suggest that psychotherapy might be useful for relieving psychogenic itch, depending on the symptoms.
 You might also want to try some home remedies for itch, such as cool packs, wet wrap therapy, and applying moisturizer.

 Keeping your anxiety levels to a minimum may also help relieve the itch.
 Try out some anxiety-reducing activities, like: